Lines into the Air: Writing Across Disciplines

 Highlighting the myriad ways in which writing practices not only exist but flourish outside of disciplinary and institutional bounds, this series brings together facilitators and participants from diverse backgrounds and areas of expertise to reposition creative writing as expansive community inquiry, offering, and exchange.

-Registration is now open for our Spring 2026 workshop season.
+Registration is now open for our Summer 2026 workshop season.
 See below for full workshop and registration details.

 Registration Notes: